 Objects (e.g., individuals, observations, events) are usually represented as points (vectors) in a multi-dimensional space.
 Each dimension represents a distinct attribute describing the object.
 Thus, objects are represented as an $m \times n$ matrix D, where there are m rows, one for each object, and n columns, one for each attribute.
 This matrix may contain binary, categorical, or numerical attributes.
-It is referred to as a data matrix, as can be seen in Figure 1.
+It is referred to as a data matrix, represented as follows: